Cpasjuste/recalbox/package/recalbox-romfs/recalbox-romfs-gx4000/roms/gx4000/_readme.txt

-## RECALBOX - SYSTEM AMSTRAD CPC ##
+## RECALBOX - SYSTEM AMSTRAD GX4000 ##

-Put your amstrad cpc roms in this directory.
+Put your amstrad gx4000 roms in this directory.

-Rom files must have a ".dsk/.sna/.tap/.cdt/.voc/.m3u/.zip/.kcr" extension.
+Rom files must have a ".dsk/.m3u/.zip" extension.

 This system allows to use compressed roms on .zip.
 But, it is only an archive.
 Files inside the .zip must match with extensions mentioned above.